Why I Quit My Job and Moved to Costa Rica

 What do you do there for work?

-Before moving to Costa Rica, I knew that as an American I would not be allowed to legally work in the country.
+Before moving to Costa Rica, I knew that as a US citizen I would not be allowed to legally work in the country.
 Before I moved, I was working as a home based travel agent and in my mind, there could be no valid reason why I couldn't just work "remotely" from Costa Rica.
-My company had different ideas of course ( insurance issues).
+My company had different ideas of course (insurance issues).
 I knew that I couldn't let something like a "job security" stand in my way.
 In the end, I made the decision to quit my job so that I could make the move to Costa Rica.